NarimanNiknejad/SODA-RRT/README.md

 ## Obtaining and Licensing MOSEK

-MOSEK is a powerful optimization solver that can be used with MATLAB to solve various mathematical optimization problems.
-To get started with MOSEK for MATLAB, follow these steps:
+MOSEK is a powerful optimization solver that can be used with Python to solve various mathematical optimization problems.
+To get started with MOSEK for Python, follow these steps:

 ### 1. Download MOSEK